faridlamaul/faridlamaul/README.md

 ### Hello Everyone! 👋 I'm Farid

 I am a third-year **Informatics Engineering** student at the **Sepuluh Nopember Institute of Technology**.
-Well-versed in building and deploying web applications projects using a PHP framework such as **Laravel** and database management using a **MySQL database**.
+Well-versed in building and deploying web applications projects using a **Laravel** framework.
 I am also familiar with the **Google Cloud Platform** and its services.
 I like to learn new technologies and implement them in my projects.
 I am interested in **Back-End Development** and **Cloud Computing Architecture** and looking forward to learning more about it.

 -   🔭 I’m currently studying on <a href="https://www.its.ac.id/id/beranda/">Informatics Engineering Sepuluh Nopember Institute of Technology</a>
 -   🌱 I’m currently learning about cloud technology for back-end apps, especially **Google Cloud Platform**